fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Narrated Anas: When it was the day of uhud, the people left the Prophet while Abu Talha was in front of the Prophet shielding him with his leather shield.
 Abu Talha was a skillful archer who used to shoot violently.
 He broke two or three arrow bows on that day.
 If a man carrying a quiver full of arrows passed by, the Prophet would say (to him), put (scatter) its contents for Abu Talha."
 The Prophet would raise his head to look at the enemy, whereupon Abu Talha would say, "Let my father and mother be sacrificed for you !
 Do not raise your head, lest an arrow of the enemy should hit you.
 (Let) my neck (be struck) rather than your neck."
 I saw 'Aisha, the daughter of Abu Bakr, and Um Sulaim rolling up their dresses so that I saw their leg-bangles while they were carrying water skins on their backs and emptying them in the mouths of the (wounded) people.
 They would return to refill them and again empty them in the mouths of the (wounded) people.
 The sword fell from Abu Talha's hand twice or thrice (on that day).
 (Book #59, Hadith #393)

 Uhud is the day of Talha.
-Talha distinguished himself at the Battle of Uhud by keeping close to Muhammad while most of the Muslim army fled.
+Talha distinguished himself at the Battle of Uhud by keeping close to prophet Muhammad while most of the Muslim army fled.
 He protected Muhammad's face from an arrow by taking the shot in his own hand, as a result of which his index and middle fingers were cut.
 He was also hit twice in the head, and it was said that he suffered a total of 39 or 75 wounds.
-Toward the end of the battle, Talha fainted from his heavy injuries, Abu Bakar soon reached their location to check Muhammad condition first, who immediately instructing Abu Bakar to check the condition of Talha, who already passed out due to his severe bloodloss. and his hand was left paralysed.
-For this heroic defence of Muhammad, Talha earned the byname "the living martyr".
+Toward the end of the battle, Talha fainted from his heavy injuries, Abu Bakar soon reached their location to check prophet Muhammad condition first, who immediately instructing Abu Bakr to check the condition of Talha, who already passed out due to his severe bloodloss. and his hand was left paralysed.
+For this heroic defence of prophet Muhammad, Talha earned the byname "the living martyr".
 Talha is said to be the anonymous believer counted as a "martyr" in Quran 33:23.
 Abu Bakr also called the battle of Uhud "the day of Talha".
 Talha is among ten who were promised Paradise.

 > Narrated Abu Talha: Slumber overtook us during the battle of uhud while we were in the front files.
 My sword would fall from my hand and I would pick it up, and again it would fall down and I would pick it up again.
 (Book #60, Hadith #85)